-I thought I would add some general motorcycle info to the blog this year.
+I thought I would add some general bike info to the blog this year.

-Finding cheap chains is easy, they are all over eBay.
-Trying to figure out which one is any good is the hard part.
-Finding good information on the longevity of a chain is even harder, so I am going to experiment, do my own test.
+Finding cheap chains is easy on eBay.
+Trying to figure out if one is any good is the hard part.
+Good information on the longevity of a chain is even more confusing, so I am going to do a test.
 Buy a cheap chain and keep track of the service life and report back here on this post.

-Right now the bike has 34,850 miles on it and is on it’s third chain.
-The original chain lasted just 13,391 miles.
-I was a little disappointed at that mileage, thinking it should have lasted twice as long, hell, the original chain on my ZZR 1200 lasted about 30,000 miles, but I do some dirt road riding with the V Strom, so that could have contributed to the low mileage.
-Then again, Suzuki could have put a cheap chain on the bike to begin with.
+Right now the bike has 34,850 miles on it and is on its third chain.
+The first chain lasted just 13,391 miles.
+I was a little disappointed at that mileage, thinking it should have lasted twice as long.
+Hell, the original chain on my ZZR 1200 lasted about 30,000 miles, but I do some dirt road riding with the V-Strom, so that could have contributed to the low mileage.

 My first replacement chain was an EK MVXZ chain that lasted a little under 15,000 miles.
 Better, but not by much.
-I then replaced it with what is on the bike now, a JT chain and sprocket set purchased on Ebay, cost for the chain alone is about half of the EK ($66.00) and it lasted less than half of that chain life, just shy of 7000 miles.
+I then replaced it with what is on the bike now; a JT chain and sprocket set purchased on Ebay.
+The cost for that chain alone is about half of the EK ($66.00), and it lasted less than half of that chain life, just shy of 7000 miles.
 In fact, it’s been toast for about 1000 miles or more.
-I am having to adjust it just about every 300 miles or less.
+I need to adjust it every 300 miles or less: ouch.

 Before you begin to wonder if I cared for the chain, yes, I did lube the chain with spray on chain lube, I cleaned it just once, but toast in 6000 miles!
 I think it’s simply a piece of shit chain.

-Here I am going and getting another cheap chain, but this one makes some claims that it is better than the JT one, like tensile strength of 9,850 lbs, about a thousand lbs over the JT chain so in theory it is better.
+So what am I doing going and getting another cheap chain again?
+This one makes some claims that it is better than the JT.
+With a Tensile strength of 9,850 lbs, about a thousand lbs over the JT chain, it should be.
 We shall see.
 In this little test, I am going to lube it well and keep a record of that lubing, to see what kind of mileage I can get out of this chain.

-1-7-14 Update: Received the chain today, three-day shipping, not bad.
-I live in central California and it came from Southern California via USPS standard shipping.
+1-7-15 Update: Received the chain today, three-day shipping, not bad.
+I live in central California, and it came from Southern California via USPS standard shipping.

 Update: Installed the chain today.
-Easy, and I found that the chain came with two master links, a clip type and a press type.
-I used the press type because, from what I have read, it is stronger than the clip and a bike as powerful as the V-Strom 1000 should never be used with a clip link, in fact, I was going to order a no name chain from eBay but it included a clip link, and the Volar advertised a press type.
+I found that the Volar came with two master links, a clip type, and a press type.
+I used the press type because, from what I have read, it is stronger than the clip.
+A bike as powerful as the V-Strom 1000 should never have a clip link.
 The eBay write-up never mentioned that it came with both.
 Nice touch, even though I didn’t need it.

-I set the slack and went for a short ride and re-checked, just to make sure.
-I should have 20-30 mm of slack and it’s at 25 mm now.
+I set the slack and went for a short ride and re-checked it, just to make sure.
+I should have 20-30 mm of slack, and it’s at 25 mm now, so it’s perfect.

+A quick note.
 I used a Motion Pro PBR tool to removal and install the chain.
 I got it a year ago after messing around trying to flair the master link with a cheap tool that I had bought at harbor freight.
 I was not confident at how safe the chain was after using that tool.
-It’s the second time I have used the PBR, which stands for Punch, Break, Rivet, and I was impressed at just how easy it was to use.
-The instructions are easy to follow and when I finished I was satisfied that I had a safe and secure chain.
+It’s the second time I have used the PBR, which stands for Punch, Break, Rivet, and I am impressed just how easy it is to use.
+The instructions are easy to follow and when I finished I am satisfied that I had a safe and secure chain.

 1-17-15 Milage 35,294 317 Miles

 Road to work two days this week.
-I just hecked chain slack again today and it’s at 32 mm, so it’s stretched 7mm in the 317 miles that I have put on it. it's now 2mm out tolerance so I will tighten it again today.
-I have never checked new chains like this before, in fact I have put the new ones on and forgot about them for a couple months before I would check the slack, so I don’t know if this is normal or not.
-I would expect that a new chain would stretch more in the beginning, then settle in.
-We shall see how this one goes.
+I just checked chain slack again today, and it’s at 32 mm, so it’s stretched 7mm in the 317 miles that I have put on it.
+It’s now 2mm out tolerance so I will tighten it again today.
+I have never checked new chains like this before.
+When I have put new ones on in the past, I have forgotten about them for a couple of months before I would check the slack, so I don’t know if this is normal or not.
+I would expect that a new chain would stretch more in the beginning, and then settle in.
+We shall see how that works out.